jtlap/nt2/doc/source/sdk/meta/traits/as_signed.rst

 Description
 ^^^^^^^^^^^
-Returns the equivalent signed type if the input is an :ref:`tag_arithmetic_` type and the input type otherwise.
+Returns the input type rebound with the equivalent signed type of its primitive type.

 Template Parameters
 ^^^^^^^^^^^^^^^^^^^